tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-bindings-event-grid-output.md

 # <a name="python"></a>[Python](#tab/python)

-Az Event Grid kimeneti kötés nem érhető el a Python.
+A Event Grid kimeneti kötés nem érhető el a Pythonhoz.

 # <a name="java"></a>[Java](#tab/java)

-Az Event Grid kimeneti kötése java esetén nem érhető el.
+A Event Grid kimeneti kötés nem érhető el a Javához.

 ---